Federal Energy Regulatory Commission, Department of Energy.

-In compliance with the requirements of the Paperwork Reduction Act of 1995, 44 U.S.C.
-3507(a)(1)(D), the Federal Energy Regulatory Commission (Commission or FERC) is submitting the information collection FERC-555, Records Retention Requirements, to the Office of Management and Budget (OMB) for review of the information collection requirements.
+In compliance with the requirements of the Paperwork Reduction Act of 1995, the Federal Energy Regulatory Commission (Commission or FERC) is submitting its information collection FERC-729 (Electric Transmission Facilities) to the Office of Management and Budget (OMB) for review of the information collection requirements.
 Any interested person may file comments directly with OMB and should address a copy of those comments to the Commission as explained below.
-The Commission issued a Notice in the Federal Register (78 FR 61983, 10/9/2013) requesting public comments.
-FERC received no comments on the FERC-555 and is making this notation in its submittal to OMB.
+The Commission previously published a Notice in the Federal Register on June 27, 2019, requesting public comments.
+The Commission received no comments and is making this notation in its submittal to OMB.

-A copy of the comments should also be sent to the Federal Energy Regulatory Commission, identified by the Docket No. IC14-1-000, by either of the following methods:
+A copy of the comments should also be sent to the Commission, in Docket No. IC19-28-000, by either of the following methods:

 Instructions: All submissions must be formatted and filed in accordance with submission guidelines at: http://www.ferc.gov/help/submission-guide.asp.
 For user assistance contact FERC Online Support by email at firstname.lastname@example.org, or by phone at: (866) 208-3676 (toll-free), or (202) 502-8659 for TTY.

 Docket: Users interested in receiving automatic notification of activity in this docket or in viewing/downloading comments and issuances in this docket may do so at http://www.ferc.gov/docs-filing/docs-filing.asp.